Does Binance Report to the IRS?

 Does Binance report crypto transactions to the IRS?

-Binance itself does not report to the IRS, as it no longer serves US customers.
+Binance does not report to the IRS, as it does not serve US customers.
 Instead, Binance US handles transactions for American users and reports certain types of income to the IRS.
 If you’re a US taxpayer, you must report your Binance US activity to comply with IRS regulations.

 What information does Binance US send to the IRS?